dgroomes/github-pages-dynamic-viewer/wish-list.md

     with a facade function which will let us easily associate parent elements to children elements using the return value from `myCreateElement` function.
 This is convenient and will make for much easier to understand code.
 Next steps are to re-implement the existing framework to do "parent/child association via return value"
-* IN PROGRESS Re-implement the "parent/child association" code to use the return value from `myCreateElement`
+* DONE Re-implement the "parent/child association" code to use the return value from `myCreateElement`
+  * note: I think the "untethered element" tracking can be mostly removed.
+At least, the tracking of untethered elements can be delayed to the last moment, when the "legal elements" check happens before calling the original `React.createElement` function.
+  * note: unfortunately, the array handling code is a little convoluted.
+It's a neat feature of React, but it requires extra handling in the framework.
+In my case I chose to duplicate the handling code for non-arrays with the handling code for arrays instead of getting too abstract and frameworky.
+"Non-frameworky" is the whole spirit of this application after all because we are trying to remove the framework (React)!